vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-billing.md

 type User = Customer;
 ```

-- `loading: boolean` - reactive object containing information about loading state of `load`, `addAddress`, `deleteAddress`, `updateAddress` and `setDefaultAddress` methods.
+- `loading: boolean` - a reactive object containing information about loading state of `load`, `addAddress`, `deleteAddress`, `updateAddress` and `setDefaultAddress` methods.

-- `error: UseUserBillingErrors` - reactive object containing the error message, if some properties failed for any reason.
+- `error: UseUserBillingErrors` - a reactive object containing the error message if some properties failed for any reason.

 ## Getters